 Takoma Park Middle School is a public middle school in Takoma Park.
-826 students attend Takoma Park Middle School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-8% of the Takoma Park Middle School students have "limited English proficiency."
-21% of the 826 students here get reduced lunch prices.
-The ratio of students to teachers at Takoma Park Middle School is 16:1.
+840 children attend Takoma Park Middle School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+8% of the Takoma Park Middle School students are "limited in English proficiency."
+25% of the 840 students here have subsidized lunches.
+The student to teacher ratio at Takoma Park Middle School is 16:1.
 John Nevins Andrews School is one of the nearest middle schools.

 - Ceramics sculpture